(C) G. Forrest Cook 2003

-This circuit is for a QRP (low power) antenna tuner, a.k.a. a transmatch, for use in the short wave amateur radio bands from 3-30 Mhz.
+This circuit is for a QRP (low power) antenna tuner (transmatch) for use in the short wave amateur radio bands from 3-30 Mhz.
 It allows a wide variety of antennas to be connected to a low power transmitter.
 When the circuit is properly tuned, the maximum transmitter power will be delivered to the antenna.
-It is used in conjunction with a standing wave ratio (SWR) meter.
-This is a fairly generic antenna tuner circuit.
+The tuner is normally is used in conjunction with a standing wave ratio (SWR) meter.

 With coax-fed antennas, the best location for an antenna tuner is where the coax feeds the antenna.
 Logistically, this may cause the tuner to be in a location that is difficult or impossible for the operator to tune so most people locate the tuner on the transmitter side of the coax.